tangmingcan/RNAcompare/README.md

 ##### 8.1 Upload shared dataset
 Similar to RNAcare, you can upload shared dataset into the platform for demonstration.
+##### 8.1 Upload shared dataset
+Similar to RNAcare, you can do role management for different users to control their access to shared datasets.

 #### Step 9(optional): Nginx setting
 Edit your Nginx configuration file (e.g., /etc/nginx/sites-available/your_site.conf) and ensure it includes the following directive inside the appropriate location or server block: